 The Amherst College Russian Department has a two-fold mission: to provide instruction in a foreign language at all levels, preparing students for informed study of the culture, and to offer literature and culture courses in translation as part of the broader liberal arts tradition.
 The study of Russian gives our students a comprehensive knowledge of the language which will allow them to develop competence in speaking, understanding, reading, writing, and cultural literacy, while at the same time it illustrates how language, society, and culture are inextricably linked.
 The purpose of a Russian major is to furnish a nuanced appreciation of Russia's rich literary and cultural achievements as well as an understanding of Russia's historical significance on the world scene.
 Through the study of at least three years of the Russian language, including a highly recommended (though not required) semester or summer-long stay in the country, as well as an opportunity to choose from among a wide variety of courses (some conducted in Russian) in literature, film, cultural studies, history, and politics, majors have the opportunity to explore multiple facets of the "Russian experience" under the guidance of scholars and teachers who are actively engaged in the profession.
-The reliable presence of a historian and political scientist increases the appeal and depth of the Russian major, adding a more global and historic aspect to the curriculum.
+The reliable presence of a historian increases the appeal and depth of the Russian major, adding a more global and historic aspect to the curriculum.